Four seasons of Grand Marais

 On the west end of town, Voyageur Brewing Co. serves craft beer and appetizers.

 Shopping: There are a lot of good places to shop.
-The favorite of tourists and locals alike is Joynes Ben Franklin and Department Store, which is stuffed with an oddly compelling assortment of warm slippers, Canadian jams, fleece hats and other things you can't do without.
+The favorite of tourists and locals alike is Joynes Ben Franklin department store, which is stuffed with an oddly compelling assortment of warm slippers, Canadian jams, fleece hats and other things you can't do without.

 On the harbor, there are always crowds milling around the Lake Superior Trading Post.
 The second floor has racks of outdoorsy but chic sweaters, jackets, bags and hats, and there are cool camping gizmos and supplies on the first floor.